nu11p01n73R/blog/content/about.md

 I used to spend a lot of time on [**stack overflow**](https://stackoverflow.com/users/3150943) answering on tags like regex python awk etc. Work these days prevent me from spending much time on the site.

+There are some tech articles on my old [**blog**](https://stackoverflow.com/users/3150943).
+Planing to make this domain as my main bloging platform.

-I mostly work on MacOS and ArchLinux.
+I mostly work on MacOS, ArchLinux and vim inside tmux.